noahtren/Freewire/README.md

 Also note than the 1D tape is extended to 2D to allow training in batches.

 <img src="https://i.imgur.com/ouGgwEQ.png" height="300"><img src="https://i.imgur.com/13KNQ6f.png" height="300">

-The goal of Freewire is to make it so that any arbitrary DAG of artificial neurons can be defined first and the optimized set of operations can be generated at runtime and run on CUDA.

 ### XOR Gate Example
 ```python